AN/TPQ-36 Firefinder radar

-Hughes AN/TPQ-36 Firefinder weapon locating system is a mobile radar system developed in the mid-late 1970s by Hughes Aircraft Company and manufactured by Northrop Grumman and ThalesRaytheonSystems, achieving initial operational capability in May 1982.
-The system is a "weapon-locating radar", designed to detect and track incoming mortar, artillery and rocket fire to determine the point of origin for counter-battery fire.
+AN/TPQ-36 Firefinder weapon locating system is a transportable radar developed in the mid-late 1970s by Hughes Aircraft Company, manufactured by Northrop Grumman and ThalesRaytheonSystems.
+After testing the system achieved initial operational capability (IOC) in May 1982.
+The Pathfinder is a "weapon-locating radar", designed to detect and track incoming mortar, artillery and rocket fire determining the point of origin for counter-battery fire.
 It is currently in service at battalion and higher levels in the United States Army, United States Marine Corps, Australian Army, Portuguese Army, Turkish Army, and the Armed Forces of Ukraine.

-The radar is typically trailer-mounted and towed by a Humvee.
+It is typically trailer-mounted and towed.

-Upgrades

-Firefinder (V)7 adds a modular azimuth position system (MAPS).
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPQ-36" designation represents the 36th design of an Army-Navy electronic device for ground transportable special combination radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

+History

+Engineering development of the TPQ-36 began October 1973.
+Although full scale production was approved in December 1977, the system did not achieve full scale production until August 1978.
+Low rate initial production (LRIP) began in December 1976 ending in February 1981.
+Total crew size required for missions and operational requirements for extended periods was initially estimated at 8 personnel.

+The AN/TPQ-36(V)7 upgrade to the Firefinder added a Modular Azimuth Position System (MAPS).
 MAPS has a north seeking laser gyrocompass and a microprocessor controlled Honeywell H-726 inertial navigation system.
-Prior Firefinders used a survey team to find site latitude, longitude, and direction to North.
+Prior Firefinder systems used a survey team to find site latitude, longitude, and direction to North.
 With MAPS, reaction time was limited only by the time taken to set up the site, since system geo-position was pre-loaded before sortie deployment.
-Crew was reduced from 8 to 6.
+Crew size was reduced from 8 to 6.

-Firefinder (V)8 extends system performance, improves operator survivability and lowers life cycle cost.
-Greater processing power and the addition of a low noise amplifier to the radar antenna improves detection range (by up to 50%) and performance accuracy against certain threats.
+Firefinder (V)8 extended system performance, improved operator survivability and lowered life cycle cost.
+Greater processing power and the addition of a low noise amplifier to the radar antenna improved detection range by up to 50% and performance accuracy against certain threats.

 Operations/maintainers/specifications

-The AN/TPQ-36 is an electronically steered radar, meaning the radar antenna does not actually move while in operation.
+The AN/TPQ-36 is a passive electronically scanned array (PESA) electronically steered radar, meaning the radar antenna does not actually move while in operation.
 The radar antenna may however be moved manually if required.
 The system may also be operated in a friendly fire mode to determine the accuracy of counterbattery return fire, or for conducting radar registration or mean point of impact calibrations for friendly artillery.

-It can locate mortars, artillery, and rocket launchers, simultaneously locate 10 weapons, locate targets on first round and perform high-burst, datum-plane, and impact registrations.
+It can simultaneously locate up to 10 weapons including mortars, artillery, and rocket launchers, on first round and perform high-burst, datum-plane, and impact registrations.
 It can be used to adjust friendly fire, interfaces with tactical fire and predicts the impact of hostile projectiles.